Bodies from crashed AirAsia plane arrive in Indonesian city

 Indonesian President Joko Widodo said his priority was retrieving the bodies.

-Relatives, many of whom collapsed in grief when they saw the first grim television pictures confirming their fears on Tuesday, held prayers at a crisis centre at Surabaya airport.
+Relatives, many of whom collapsed in grief when they saw the first grim television pictures confirming their fears on Tuesday, held prayers at a crisis center at Surabaya airport.

 "UNBELIEVABLY" STEEP CLIMB

-The plane was travelling at 32,000 feet (9,753 metres) and had asked to fly at 38,000 feet to avoid bad weather.
+The plane was traveling at 32,000 feet (9,753 meters) and had asked to fly at 38,000 feet to avoid bad weather.
 When air traffic controllers granted permission for a rise to 34,000 feet a few minutes later, they received no response.

 The pilots did not issue a distress signal.